daisatojp/labelMatch/README.md

 ## Tutorial

 * Click `Open Workspace`.
   - Select annotation directory where in you save annotation files.
-If you create new annotation directory, then check `Create new annotation directory`.
   - Select image directory where in images are located.
   - Click `OK`
 * Select `Edit` > `Edit Keypoint` or just press `v`.
 You can create a keypoint by clicking images.
 You can delete a keypoint by double clicking it.